-where the enclosing brackets [ ] indicate an optional argument.
+where the enclosing brackets [] indicate an optional argument.

 DELTAX represents the horizontal component of beam displacement in raster units and DELTAY represents the vertical component.
-A raster unit is the distance between two adjacent points along the X or Y axes, and differs in size with different picture tubes.
-The integer variable INT indicates whether the line is to be intensified (INT=1, the line will be visible; INT=Ø the line will not be visible).
+The integer variable INT indicates whether the line is to be intensified (INT=1, the line will be visible; INT= \emptyset the line will not be visible).
 The variable PNAME represents the first location of this subpicture display file and is the name by which the subpicture is referred to in later manipulation.
 For example, if a subpicture is to start in the dimensioned array ILEMNT, the form is: